jjanousek/Pacman/README.md

 ## Executive Summary

-In this coursework, Pacman only has partial observability of his environment.
-I implemented the Breadth-First Search algorithm to find a path to the closest food capsules and to evade ghosts.
+In this coursework, Pacman has only partial observability of his environment.
+I implemented the Breadth-First Search algorithm to find paths to the nearest food capsules and to evade ghosts.

+## How to start a game using my PartialAgent
+cd into your Pacman folder and start with the command below: python pacman.py --pacman PartialAgent --layout mediumClassic --numGames 50

 ## Course work instructions
 ## 1. Introduction